madetech/data-tech-reviews/articles/iceberg/iceberg.md

 * DynamoDb Catalog
 * Nessie Catalog

+The essential requirement for a catalog is that it must support atomic transactions to properly execute atomic Iceberg table commits and read serializable isolation.[^5]

 Each non-native implementation has its own integration which wraps it, but regardless of the implementation, the role of the catalog service is to provide the single-source-of-truth for metadata state; managing namespaces, partitioning, and updates to table state.

 ### FileIO Interface